readthedocs-fr/liveapp/README.md

 ## WARNING!

-This application is **very heavy**: because of ElectronJS which is basically a full browser, it weighs around 160MB. \
+This application is **heavy**: because of ElectronJS which is basically a full browser, it weighs around 160MB. \
 It has originally been made in less than an hour, to get **a quick MVP**.

 ## How to use